jvirtanen/tagline/documentation/handbook.md

 Tagline can also decode Float values directly as `double` and encode them directly from `double`, you might not need to deal with this interface at all.

-FIX generally supports only the ASCII character set for Char and String values.
-However, Netty provides an efficient way to encode into the ISO-8859-1 character set, which is a superset of ASCII and a subset of Unicode.
-Because of this, Tagline decodes and encodes Char and String values using ISO-8859-1.
+Tagline decodes and encodes Char and String values using ISO-8859-1.
 When encountering a Unicode character that cannot be represented in ISO-8859-1, Tagline encodes it as `'?'` like `StandardCharsets.ISO_8859_1` does.